Small gaps between primes: Introduction

 \end{thrm} We emphasize that the above result does not incorporate any of the technology used by Zhang to establish the existence of bounded gaps between primes.
 The proof is essentially elementary, relying only on the Bombieri-Vinogradov theorem.
 Naturally, if we assume that the primes have a higher level of distribution, then we can obtain stronger results. \begin{thrm} Assume that the primes have level of distribution $\theta$ for every $\theta<1$.
 Then

 \end{thrm} Although the constant \num{12} of Theorem \ref{thrm:EH} appears to be optimal with our method in its current form, the constant \num{600} appearing in Theorem \ref{thrm:Unconditional} and Theorem \ref{thrm:EH} is certainly not optimal.
 By performing further numerical calculations our method could produce a better bound, and also most of the ideas of Zhang's work (and the refinements produced by the polymath project) should be able to be combined with this method to reduce the constant further.
+We comment that the assumption of the Elliott-Halberstam conjecture allows us to improve the bound on Theorem \ref{thrm:ManyPrimes} to $O(m^3e^{2m})$.